BlobEmoji/blobcoinbot/README.md

 # Blob Points

-Blob Coin bot is a bot designed for the Google Emoji Discord server.
+Blob Coin bot is a bot designed for the Blob Emoji Discord server.
 It is a minimal clone of Nadeko's flower dropping system.

 ## Contributing